mattddean/integrate-github-api/README.md

 ## GraphQL Rationale

-Using GitHub's GraphQL API rather than its REST one gives me two benefits
+Using GitHub's GraphQL API rather than their REST one gives me two benefits:

 - I can demonstrate my ability to use / adapt to GraphQL
 - Best chance of avoiding deprecation